Salt Cell FAQ

 - Spray the plates inside the cell with a garden hose and spray nozzle to remove any loose debris.

-- Get a clean, suitable container, and prepare a solution that is one part muriatic acid to four parts water.
+- Get a clean, suitable container, and prepare a solution of muriatic acid and water, according to manufacturer recommendations.
+Some manufacturers require one part muriatic acid to four parts water, but others require a more diluted solution of ten parts water.
+Some manufacturers may not recommend using acid at all — always refer to the user manual for precise instructions.
 Use extreme caution when handling muriatic acid, and wear appropriate PPE.
 For safety reasons, remember to always add the chemical (acid) to the water; never add the water to acid.
 As an alternative to muriatic acid, you can also use a product called Acid Magic, which is safer and easier to handle.

 - With the cleaning solution prepared, you’re now ready to soak the cell plates.
 Start by attaching the cell stand (mentioned above) to one end.
 Slowly pour the diluted solution into the top of the cell until the plates inside are completely submerged.